eric-s-raymond/aicodeguide/README.md

 ## Keep a prompt log

-The great [ESR](http://www.catb.org/esr/) suggested to keep a log of your prompts.
-It's such a great idea that I'm quoting him here:

-> Record every prompt you send, with (this is important) your interspersed comments on what you were thinking and any surprises you got.
+Record every prompt you send, with (this is important) your interspersed comments on what you were thinking and any surprises you got.
 This prompt log is your record of design intent; it will be invaluable to anyone approaching the project without having been involved in it, including you in six months after you have forgotten what you are thinking.

-> There isn't any convention for the name of this file yet: I use "vibecode.adoc".
+There isn't any convention for the name of this file yet, you can use something like `vibecode.adoc` or `history.md`.

 There are tools like [aider](https://aider.chat/) that keep a log of all the back-and-forth chat you had with your LLM.